willbillm/Practice-Log/README.md

 Getting started:

-In the terminal, run the command 'npm install'.
+In the terminal, run the command 'npm install' to install necessary dependencies.

 Once the packages finish installing run the command, 'npm start'.